Farhan3005/Business-Insights-360/README.md

 ## Project Overview
 AtliQ Hardware has become one of the fastest growing companies in recent years.
 They faced many challenges in different regions such as in sales, AtliQ Hardware hired a data analytics team on this project to give them clear insights using the PowerBi tool so that the company can make data-driven decisions.
-I worked on this project by following the Codebasics PowerBi Course, Link to the course https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project.
+I worked on this project by following the Codebasics PowerBi Course, Link to the course is [here](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project).

 Throughout the course, course instructors demonstrated what challenges and technical issues data analysts face in real-life situations with practical solutions.